Sunday, March 18, 2012

 Lowrance Endura Sierra review

 Lowrance-Endura-review The Lowrance Endura Sierra is the high-end model in the recently introduced Endura product line.
 It includes preloaded Accuterra™ “high-resolution” topo maps, a trails and POI database and NAVTEQ® roads for the 48 contiguous United States.
 Turn-by-turn routing is available as an add-on purchase.
-The Sierra includes a tri-axial compass, barometric altimeter and 4 GB of internal memory.
+The Sierra includes a tri-axial electronic compass, barometric altimeter and 4 GB of internal memory.
 All three Endura models utilize a 2.7” color touchscreen.

 read more